Technical SEO & Performance | Module 5

 Target file sizes:

-Check this worked: Run PageSpeed Insights.
-Image warnings should reduce or disappear.
+Check this worked: re-run PageSpeed Insights — image warnings should drop.

 Do this:

-Why this matters: Broken links frustrate visitors and waste Google's crawl budget.
+Why this matters: clean links improve user experience and crawl efficiency.

 What's Next: Technical SEO Is Ongoing